21. STAY HEALTHY: 100 GLASSES OF RED WINE DAILY OR …RESVERATROL/ PTEROSTILBENE?(health project99+)

 Colonial Tovar in Venezuela

 Summary An exciting supplement showing a lot of potential is Fisetin.
-Animal studies suggest that taking Fisetin can add 10% to the lifespan and improve health quality.
+Animal studies suggest that taking Fisetin can add 10% (some claims are much higher) to the lifespan and improve health quality.
+It also mimics the effects of intermitted fasting.
 It is not clear yet whether these positive results will translate to humans.
 Still, since Fisetin does not show side effects, I decided to take it.
 I am in good company as the well-known longevity expert Dr. Sinclair began taking 500 mg of Fisetin daily a few years ago.
 The Mayo Clinic is conducting research on the impact of Fisetin on humans.

 1. What is Fisetin?